SuleimanFarah/sunpy/GSOC/2013/GSoC-2013-project-hek-helio-integration.md

 ARsLat = hfq.service.Query('2010-01-01T00:00:00','2010-01-01T02:00:00','VIEW_AR_HQI','FEAT_HG_LAT_DEG,-30/0; CODE,*smart*')
 ```

-The first example ARs2days searchs using TimeQuery and it just allows a time range from a certain table.
-The second example ARsLat searchs with conditions.
+The first example ARs2days searches using TimeQuery and it just allows a time range from a certain table.
+The second example ARsLat searches with conditions.
 This is following PQL syntax where the fields are separated by ';' and the values by ','.
 In the example above it searching for ARs between -30 and 0 degrees in heliographic latitude and code name like 'smart'.

 The interface for this should hide most of this PQL and table names away.
 It should accept time objects.
 Using [Taverna webservice]() we can get more info and do some sql queries